esmero/archipelago-deployment/docs/osx.md

 Final Note about Steps 2-3: You don't need to, nor should you do this more than once.
 You can destroy/stop/update, recreate your Docker containers, and start again (`git pull`), and your Drupal and Data will persist once you're past the `Installation complete` message.
 I repeat, all other containers' data is persisted inside the `persistent/` folder contained in this cloned git repository.
 Drupal and all its code is visible, editable, and stable inside your `web/` folder.

-## Step 4: Create a "demo "and a "jsonapi" user using drush and assign your "admin" user the Administrator Role (new since Drupal 9).
+## Step 4: Create a "demo "and a "jsonapi" user using drush and assign your "admin" user the Administrator Role.

 ```shell
 docker exec -ti esmero-php bash -c 'drush ucrt demo --password="demo"; drush urol metadata_pro "demo"'